renaudboulard/android-app-exoplayer/README.md

 The Android framework provides `MediaPlayer` to quicly play stream and local media.
 But it is not customisable and this is not the moste performante solution.
 Exoplayer

-In this example you will find a implementation of `Exoplayer` in `Service` to stream AAC music.
+In this example you will find a implementation of `Exoplayer` in `Service` to stream AAC and MP3 music.